patriciamcphee/portfolio/blog/2023-09-14-explore-the-role-of-conversation-design.md

 ---
-title: 'The critical role of Conversation Design in an AI-driven world'
+title: 'The critical role of conversation design in an AI-driven world'
 description: In this digital age, communication has significantly evolved thanks to the advancements in artificial intelligence (AI).
 As we embrace the future, conversation design is emerging as a crucial aspect of communication.
 So, what exactly is conversation design, and how does it fit into the AI landscape?
 date:   2023-09-14 11:29:21 -0800
 authors: [ patriciamcphee ]